har-maker/preet01/README.md

 Harshpreet kaur

 ### licence
-This project is under MIT licence.
+This project is under MIT licence